rihcur/rihcur.github.io/index.md

 Hey there!
 This website is under construction.

-Please contact me at: ravishrr@mail.uc.edu, or visit my LinkedIn<ref>www.linkedin.com/in/rihcur</ref>
+Please contact me at: ravishrr@mail.uc.edu, or visit my LinkedIn: www.linkedin.com/in/rihcur

 -Ruchir Ravishankar
 (August 2023)